 Allusions are one of the most common literary devices in both classic and contemporary literature.
 Even if you’re not familiar with the term or you’re not sure what it means, you’ve definitely come across them before.
-Allusions feature in poetry, novels, short stories, stage plays, films, comic books, and even advertising slogans!
+An allusion can feature in a poem, a novel, short stories, stage plays, films, comic books, everyday conversation, and even advertising slogans!
 In just about any medium that tells a story, you’ll be sure to find allusions.

 So what is allusion in literature, exactly, and why do we use them in our writing?
 Let’s explore everything we need to know, including some helpful allusion examples in literature.

-In a story, an allusion is a subtle, indirect reference to a moment or idea that your reader will recognize.
-This reference might be to another work of literature, a film, a popular song, a political movement, a moment in history, or sometimes a moment from an author’s own life.
+An allusion is literary device in which a writer makes a subtle, indirect reference to a moment or idea that your reader will recognize.
+This reference might be to another literary work, a film, a popular song, a political movement, a moment in history, or sometimes a moment from an author’s own life.

 True allusions are generally more subtle than direct references.
 For example, if you’re caught in the middle of an argument between two people and you tell them they make you feel like Mercutio from Romeo and Juliet, then you’ve made a direct reference to the popular Shakespeare play—you just told them so!
 But if instead you tell them that they make you want to curse a plague on both their houses, that’s a more subtle allusion to the same Shakespeare play.